 Prepare your yard in advance: Many landscapers charge by the hour, so save time and money by clearing away vehicles, shrubbery, and furniture from the work site before they arrive.

-Do your own landscaping finishing: If you’re an avid gardener or handy DIY-er, this is a step you can manage yourself.
+Do your own landscaping finishing: If you’re an avid gardener or handy DIYer, this is a step you can manage yourself.
 Rooting plants are key to preventing erosion, so look for grasses, mosses, flowers, and other plants with a wide reach.
-Native plants tend to be well-suited for preventing erosion, so consider contacting your local native plant society for free seeds and other resources.
+Consider contacting your local native plant society for free seeds and other resources on native plants.

 Contact multiple pros: Reach out to several professional landscapers in your area to ask about quotes and compare prices.

-DIY grading is fine for a tiny spot—think the dip around a mailbox—if you have basic landscaping tools.
-Anything bigger calls for heavy equipment, a sharp eye for drainage, and plenty of experience.
+Tackling a one-off low spot—say, the dip around a mailbox—is a doable DIY project if you have basic landscaping tools.
+Anything larger demands heavy equipment, a keen eye for drainage, and solid experience.
 A professional crew handles the precision cuts, soil compaction, and slope checks that keep water flowing away from your foundation.

-You can save yourself a lot of manual labor by hiring a local landscaping company for your lawn leveling project.
-Hiring a pro protects your home, saves time, and often costs less than fixing a DIY misstep later.
+You can save yourself a lot of manual labor by hiring a landscaping company for your lawn leveling project.
+Hiring a pro protects your home, saves time, and costs less than fixing a DIY mistake later.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.